TheCompletionsGroup/TCTUserManual/manuscript/Systems.md

 #Add a Sub System

 A sub system is a smaller collection of tags within a system.
-A sub system can be mechanically completed in a similar fashion.
-An example of sub systems within "Instrument Air" could be "Instrument Air Compressor" or "Instrument Air Dryer".
+All tags within a sub system are typically mechanically completed in a similar fashion.
+An example of sub systems within the "Instrument Air" system might be "Instrument Air Compressor" or "Instrument Air Dryer".

 1. From the Menu, click **Menu > Scoping > Sub Systems**.
 ![Menu > Scoping > Sub Systems](images\MSubSystem.PNG)